Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Having enjoyed a refreshing drink, we hop into our waiting vehicle and drive 15 minutes to the outskirts of Cusco.
 High up in the Andes, the air is clear, making it perfect for stargazing.
 Cusco’s Planetarium lies amid the archaeological site of Saqsayhuaman.

-Specialist guides show you the night skies as seen through the eyes in the Incas.
-Look through powerful telescopes, homed in a typical adobe house, at the beautiful night sky.
+Specialist guides show you the night skies as the Incas saw them.
+Look through powerful telescopes, housed in a typical adobe house, at the beautiful night sky.

-We visit the Interpretation Center first and then visit The Dome, both of which educate and prepare us for looking at the constellations.
+We visit the Interpretation Center first, then the Dome, both of which educate and prepare us to look at the constellations.

 Through powerful telescopes, you see stars, planets, nebulae, and the constellations of the southern skies – a real treat.
 The light of the stars has traveled millions of years, just for you to see in these special moments.